powerdev0510/fullstack-code-challenge/README.md

 - Remove product from requesting user
 - List products attached to requesting user

+### Frontend

+Display a list of users with pagination.
+Additionally display the products a user owns in anyway you see fit.

 ### Tests

 You must write tests to back up your code.
 You are free to use any testing tools or frameworks you like.